awillard1/listminer/README.md

-# ListMiner – 2025 Red-Team Password Artifact Generator
+# ListMiner – Password Artifact Generator

 `listminer.py` turns **raw password dumps / potfiles** into a full toolkit of **Hashcat-ready artifacts** in a single run: